 It’s important to note that these are average lifespans.
 The lifespan of a particular washing machine depends on how much you use it and how well you maintain it.
 If you run it more often, it will need replacing sooner.
 If you take care to use it according to the instructions, it will last longer than if you ignored them.

 Protecting your washing machine beyond its guarantee

 Most manufacturers’ guarantees last one or two years.
-If the average washing machine lifespan is 10 years, that leaves eight or nine years where the guarantee doesn’t cover you.
-Then when something breaks, you’re left with the unexpected cost and hassle of finding an engineer.
+If the average washing machine lifespan is 10 years, that leaves eight or nine years when the guarantee doesn’t cover you.
+Then, when something breaks, you’re left with the unexpected cost and hassle of finding an engineer.